 Double Espresso Ice Cream - this easy recipe packs a double punch of espresso.
-No double boiler required - just mix and churn.
+No double boiler is required - just mix and churn.

 The base of this ice cream is made with just three ingredients:

 - heavy whipping cream

 - sweetened condensed milk

 - espresso powder

 - chocolate-covered espresso beans

 This ice cream couldn't be easier to make.
 Eliminating the eggs saves two steps - cooking the custard and cooling the mixture before churning.